 A Car Racing Game is essentially a racing game in which two cars race on a racing track.

-How To Make A Car Racing Game In Scratch
+How To Make A Car Racing Scratch Game

 First and foremost, let’s create the sprite and backdrop that will be used in this game.